 The content on this page is for parents and caregivers of children with rheumatic fever and rheumatic heart disease.

 What is rheumatic fever?

-Rheumatic fever is a serious illness that can cause damage in your child's heart as well as swelling and pain in their hips, knees, ankles, elbows, wrists.
-You may also notice a skin rash, fever or jerky movements.
+Rheumatic fever is a serious illness that can cause damage in your child's heart as well as swelling and pain in their hips, knees, ankles, elbows, and wrists.
+You may also notice a skin rash, fever, or jerky movements.
 Over time, most of these symptoms will go away but any damage to your child's heart may be permanent.

 How did my child get rheumatic fever?

 Rheumatic fever often starts with a sore throat caused by strep bacteria.

 Without treatment, the strep throat can cause rheumatic fever.

 Rheumatic fever can damage your heart.
 This is called rheumatic heart disease.